prabhpreet332/prabhpreet332.github.io/content/posts/git-github-best-practices.md

 ## Why?

-In a single line: It will make the your and your teammates' life easier.
+In a single line: It will make your and your teammates' life easier.

 ### Disclaimer